aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ### 7. Which is the best way to run the script?

-It is highly recommended to run the script using Python's IDLE IDE. <br />
+It is recommended to run the script using Python's IDLE IDE. <br />
 **Pro-tip:** Create a batch file, to launch the script instantly, using these
 instructions: https://datatofish.com/batch-python-script/

 ### 8. Which branch to commit against?

-We didn't have "develop" branch before, we've added this now.From now on pull request should be made on "develop" branch.
+Pull request should be made on "develop" branch.

 ### 9. What's the roadmap?